vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 How much time will you spend on each?
 When will you do each thing?

 1. **Action Step:** Establish a shareable calendar (like Google Calendar) and block out time on your calendar *now* to adhere to these goals.

+**M4 Portfolio Review Prep:** Prepare to show this calendar to your instructors.

-At the end of each week, assess what worked with the schedule and what didn't so that you can make adjustments as needed and manage your time even more effectively for the following week.
-This will also help you keep a record of what you've done in your job search.
+**Post-Grad Action Step:** At the end of each week, assess what worked with the schedule and what didn't so that you can make adjustments as needed and manage your time even more effectively for the following week.
+This will also help you keep a record of what you've done in your job search. *This does not need to be included in this drafted plan for your portfolio; however, you should have a plan for completing this during the first few weeks post-grad.*

 2. **Action Step:** Backwards plan for your big goal.
 What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

-3. **Action Step:** Based on what you outlined above, create monthly, weekly, and daily goals to reach in order to reach your big goal.
+3. **Action Step:** Based on what you outlined above, create monthly, weekly, and daily goals to reach in order to reach your big goal:

 Keep in mind: